Zeppily/Softala-Version-Checker/README.md

 (* Docker compose: https://docs.docker.com/compose/install/)
 ## Notes
 - Passwords are optionally stored, you can create SSH keys for the target servers on the server hosting the stack beforehand.
+- Make sure SSH keys generated are not specified to a user.